issp-center-dev/mVMC/doc/en/wannier/format.rst

 * Line 5 - end

-  Wannier centres in the fractional coordinate.
+  Wannier centers in the fractional coordinate.
 They are used by the Fourier utility.

 Hopping, Coulomb, exchange integrals
 ------------------------------------